aidanwolf/argg-modules/index.md

 Play an available animation by passing the animation name to play, loop, or pingpong

 ### Collidable
-`Collidable[onHit:modulescript]`
+`Collidable[collider:string,onHit:modulescript]`

-Make object collidable with other objects, react to collision events
+Make object collidable with other objects, react to collision events.
+Setting collider will find the child object of the same name to be collider

 ### Physical
 `Physical[weight:number,gravity:bool,freezeRotation:bool,interactive:bool,onGrab:modulescript,onHit:modulescript]`